 CURRENT DROUGHT INFORMATION:

-While there are currently no mandatory water use restrictions, customers are urged to turn off all unnecessary outside irrigation, fix any leaks promptly and participate in NMWD water conservation programs.
+Mandatory Water use Prohibitions are in effect.
+Customers are urged to reduce outside irrigation, fix leaks promptly and participate in NMWD water conservation programs.

-Educate yourself and a friend...
+Educate yourself and a neighbor...
 Neighborhood Drought Information Outreach

 IT'S A DROUGHT - SAVE WATER!